mbyr/mbyr.github.io/_pages/about.md

 My research interests evolve over time but are always related to neural networks, biomedical image analysis (radiology & neuroscience) and image processing.
 I work on a variety of topics, including:

 * biomedical image classification, segmentation and registration
-* computational ultrasound imaging and quantitative ultrasound (e.g. liver, breast, nerve)
+* computational medical imaging and quantitative ultrasound (e.g. liver, breast, nerve)
-* transfer learning with deep networks
+* transfer learning in deep neural networks
-* implicit neural networks (representing biomedical data, learning in deep weight spaces)
+* implicit neural representations
-* zero-shot methods (VLMs, LLMs)
-* explainability and robustness in AI
+* computer vision, vision-language models and video understanding

 I have published over 50 research papers on the above topics (ranked among the top 2% of most cited scientists by Stanford University).